 I tried the guest blend, with it’s hint of chocolate flavours as well as a fresh juice.
 The homemade food menu is clearly popular as the cafe was busy when we visited, giving a nice friendly atmosphere.
 I opted for the Lincolnshire Platter, complete with cheeses, pickles, pork pie, tasty Piper’s crisps (which of course are also from Lincolnshire), and haslet.
 For those who don’t know, (myself included until yesterday), haslet is somewhere between a meat loaf and a pie, and is sliced very thinly, going exceptionally well with mustard.

-Where to go for a cosy pub dinner – The Wig & Mitre
+Where to go for a cosy pub dinner in Lincoln – The Wig & Mitre

 Upstairs from the Wig & Mitre Pub is the restaurant area.
 From my table I had great views of the castle on my right and then through the skylight on my left I could see the top of the cathedral, so I couldn’t really ask for better views.